 User personalization layer

-To use the User personalization layer feature, you must first deploy it using the steps detailed in the article.
-Until then, the feature is not available for you to use.
+To deploy the user personalization layer feature, install and configure it using the steps detailed in the article.

 Aside from the following exceptions, all applications that a user installs locally on the desktop are supported in the user personalization layer.